astropy/astroquery/docs/jplhorizons/jplhorizons.rst

    <TableColumns names=('targetname','datetime_jd','datetime_str','H','G','x','y','z','vx','vy','vz','lighttime','range','range_rate')>

-Similar to the other :class:`~astroquery.solarsystem.JPLClass` functions, optional parameters of :meth:`~astroquery.solarsystem.JPLClass.vectors` are ``get_query_payload=True``, which skips the query and only returns the query payload, and ``get_raw_response=True``, which returns the raw query response instead of the astropy table.
+Similar to the other :class:`~astroquery.jplhorizons.HorizonsClass` functions, optional parameters of :meth:`~astroquery.jplhorizons.HorizonsClass.vectors` are ``get_query_payload=True``, which skips the query and only returns the query payload, and ``get_raw_response=True``, which returns the raw query response instead of the astropy table.
 For comets, the options